 Veganism has been a transformational journey for me.
 A journey about compassion and also a journey about pain.
-It still hurts me so deeply to see all of the suffering in the world.
+It still hurts me so deeply to see all of the sufferings in the world.
 At the same time, it warms my heart that people are becoming more open to this lifestyle and saving animals as a result.

-In this post I’ll be sharing my honest experiences and lessons of what it’s like to be vegan.
+In this post, I’ll be sharing my honest experiences and lessons of what it’s like to be vegan.

 This is not a post about glorifying veganism.
 In fact, it’s quite the opposite.
-I think many vegans are so focused of putting themselves in the best light in an attempt to inspire others to make the change.
+I think many vegans are so focused on putting themselves in the best light in an attempt to inspire others to make the change.
 I get it.
 This very blog is a prime example of that.

 However, there’s also value in absolute honesty in what it’s really like to live a vegan lifestyle.
 It’s refreshing to see the challenges and what you could potentially expect.

 So without further ado, here are my top 6 honest experiences of what it’s like to be vegan.